elmtree-askmo/cloudcannon-app/content/learn/psychology/what-strategies-can-be-used-to-conduct-nonsuggestive-interviews-with-children.md

 url: /learn/psychology/questions/what-strategies-can-be-used-to-conduct-nonsuggestive-interviews-with-children
 score: -1.0
 related_article1:
-    id: 168019
+    id: 168028
-    title: How does suggestibility in children change with age?
+    title: >-
+        What are age-appropriate strategies for interviewing children to ensure accurate testimony?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-suggestibility-in-children-change-with-age
+    url: /learn/psychology/questions/what-are-ageappropriate-strategies-for-interviewing-children-to-ensure-accurate-testimony
 related_article2:
-    id: 168032
+    id: 168017
-    title: What consensus exists regarding the reliability of children's testimony in eyewitness situations?
+    title: >-
+        What factors influence memory accuracy in eyewitness testimony?
     subject: Psychology
-    url: /learn/psychology/questions/what-consensus-exists-regarding-the-reliability-of-childrens-testimony-in-eyewitness-situations
+    url: /learn/psychology/questions/what-factors-influence-memory-accuracy-in-eyewitness-testimony
 related_article3:
-    id: 168032
+    id: 168023
-    title: What consensus exists regarding the reliability of children's testimony in eyewitness situations?
+    title: >-
+        What role do age and knowledge play in the formation of false memories?
     subject: Psychology
-    url: /learn/psychology/questions/what-consensus-exists-regarding-the-reliability-of-childrens-testimony-in-eyewitness-situations
+    url: /learn/psychology/questions/what-role-do-age-and-knowledge-play-in-the-formation-of-false-memories
 related_article4:
-    id: 168028
+    id: 168021
-    title: What are age-appropriate strategies for interviewing children to ensure accurate testimony?
+    title: >-
+        What interview techniques can be used to reduce suggestibility in children?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-ageappropriate-strategies-for-interviewing-children-to-ensure-accurate-testimony
+    url: /learn/psychology/questions/what-interview-techniques-can-be-used-to-reduce-suggestibility-in-children
 related_article5:
-    id: 168013
+    id: 168010
-    title: How do knowledge and false memories interact in different age groups?
+    title: >-
+        What is the misinformation effect and how does it contribute to inaccuracies in eyewitness testimony?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-knowledge-and-false-memories-interact-in-different-age-groups
+    url: /learn/psychology/questions/what-is-the-misinformation-effect-and-how-does-it-contribute-to-inaccuracies-in-eyewitness-testimony
 ---

 &nbsp;